 This means you’ll increase your knowledge and understanding of the language, in context with sentences said out loud for you to listen to, all while enjoying yourself and having a fun time.

 To see all of our favorite programs, online subscriptions, apps, podcasts and YouTubes for the language you’re learning, look for your language in the table below.

 Most Recommend Resources By Language

 With thousands upon thousands of words and sentences for you to learn, all in context, Clozemasteris a fantastic resource that is ideal for intermediate learners looking to increase their vocabulary.

 While it is quite limited in terms of its scope, its fun, gamified exercises will keep you occupied for a long time, learning all the while.

 Although its free version gives you access to almost all of the material, to make the most of the time you spend on the site it is well worth upgrading to the Pro User account.
-This is because you can then unlock the spaced repetition method, look up sentences you want to learn and work through its many grammar challenges.
+This is because you can then customize the spaced repetition system, look up sentences you want to learn and work through its many grammar challenges.

 Despite the fact that you would almost certainly need to use other resources alongside Clozemaster, it is well worth checking out.

 I personally really enjoyed using it and will probably keep doing so in the future!